cosmos/sdk-tutorials/academy/golang-intro/6_packages.md

 # Standard Packages in Go

 Like other languages, Go offers a lot of useful standard packages.
-We will have a look at:
+You will look at:

 1. *fmt*
 2. *strconv*
 4. *errors*

 ## fmt

-*fmt* (format) implements formatted I/O. Do you remember those?
-We covered a good number of its *verbs* in module 1.
-Here we go with a range of additional useful verbs:
+*fmt* (format) implements are formatted I/O - you covered a good number of its *verbs* in module 1.
+Now you will see a range of additional useful verbs:

 - `%%`  for the percent sign
 - `%#v` for the Go-syntax representation
-- `%t`  for a boolean, it formats its value as `true` or `false`
+- `%t`  for a boolean; it formats a value as `true` or `false`
-- `%b`  for an integer, it formats it to its binary representation
+- `%b`  for an integer; it formats the integer to its binary representation
-- `%c`  for an integer, it formats it to its corresponding Unicode character
+- `%c`  for an integer; it formats the integer to its corresponding Unicode character

 If you use an invalid verb, you will get a string beginning with `"%!"` and a description.